tbocinec/educates-labs/workshops/kafka-linux-install/workshop/content/03-single-broker.md

 ## Format the Storage Directory

-Before starting Kafka for the first time, we need to format the storage directory:
+Before starting Kafka for the first time, we need to format the storage directory.
+This is a **required one-time operation** that initializes the Kafka cluster metadata in KRaft mode.

+**Why is formatting necessary?**
+- **Initializes cluster metadata** - Creates the internal metadata structures that KRaft uses instead of ZooKeeper
+- **Generates unique cluster identity** - Ensures this cluster has a unique ID to prevent accidental mixing of data from different clusters
+- **Prepares log directories** - Sets up the directory structure for storing topics, partitions, and metadata
+- **Creates metadata snapshots** - Initializes the metadata log that tracks cluster configuration and state

+Without formatting, Kafka won't start because it needs this metadata foundation to operate in KRaft mode.

 ```terminal:execute
 command: |